NRC's Research Integrity Policy

 C.5 Notification to the Respondent

-The Head of the Response will inform the Respondent, in writing, that a Fact-Finding will be undertaken, with a copy to the General Manager concerned.
+The Head of the Response will inform the Respondent, in writing, that a Fact-Finding will be undertaken, with a copy to the Director General concerned.
 A copy of this policy should be attached.
 The notification will not normally include the identity of the Source at this stage.
 The notification will include the name of the Fact-Finding Assessor and explain the role of this person.
 This should be done within ten (10) days after the notification to SEC.

 C.6 Appointment of the Fact-Finding Panel